torbsd/torbsd.github.io/obsd-relays.md

 OpenBSD documentation, both its [FAQ] and [manual pages], are comprehensive and accurate.
 The vast majority of stop-gaps faced by a user are answered there.

-Parenthesis after a word indicates the relevant manual page number.
-To access the man page for ntpd(8), for instance, type:

->$ man 8 ntpd

 ### Some Preliminary Issues: OpenBSD -STABLE -CURRENT or snapshots?
 Ports or Packages? ###

 OpenBSD's -STABLE branch is released every six months.
 The -CURRENT branch, in the form of snapshots, are updated as often, sometimes on a daily basis.
 Upgrading OpenBSD is easiest with either physical or serial console access to the server.
 Without immediate access, the -STABLE version is the recommended route.